-Section 1 - Kaiser Permanente Senior Advantage contacts (how to contact us, including how to reach Member Services at our plan)
+Section 1 - Kaiser Permanente Senior Advantage contacts (how to contact us, including how to reach Member Services)

 How to contact our plan's Member Services

 For assistance with claims, billing, or membership card questions, please call or write to Senior Advantage Member Services.
 We will be happy to help you.